Thursday, December 29, 2011

 by Douglas Florian

 The above poems are from the book Winter Eyes which is a collection of poems and paintings by Douglas Florian.
 We've been reading through his series of seasonal collection of poems starting with Summersaults and still needing to conclude with Handsprings but I couldn't wait any longer to share these wonderful poetry books!
 The other book in this series is Autumnblings.
 I've been searching for great poetry books for me and the kids to enjoy and we have found them.
 These are relatable for the youngest of readers yet meaningfully and well written.
 They are funny.
 They capture the beauty and subtlety of the season.
 They flow from your tongue as you read as poetry should.
-The art work is quirky, unique and charming.
-Again very relatable to a child and is wonderfully simple.
+The artwork is quirky, unique and charming.
+Again, very relatable to a child and is wonderfully simple.
 I hope to sprinkle some of favorite poems from these books here and there in my posts to bring some cheer to your day and mine!
 And I will be posting more of our favorite poetry books by Douglas Florian in the future as well.